StahlAttila/mindtech-application-project/backend/README.md

 This is a Spring Boot (2.6.1) / Gradle application that can be used to retrieve and save COVID related statistics from the following api to a database: https://api.apify.com/v2/datasets/Gm6qjTgGqxkEZTkuJ/items?format=json&clean=1

-The application has one endpoint that returns all the available COVID data or in a filtered way.
+The application has one endpoint that returns all the available COVID data.

-Checking for new data with every request and also possible to set a scheduled task to refresh the database automatically.
+It is also possible to provide a starting and ending date to get a filtered result.
+Providing a CRON expression, it is possible to check for new data automatically.

 ## How to Run